-Netflix have added the best film about modern warfare from the last decade
+RTÉ are showing one of the best films about modern warfare from the last decade

 95% on Rotten Tomatoes for this wonderful film.